torogmw/MusicXML-Class-Library/README.md

 There are two types of MusicXML documents, "partwise" and "timewise".
 A partwise document consists of a set of parts which contain measures.
 A timewise document consists of a set of measures which contain parts.
 Partwise is used more often by MusicXML applications and I will only use Partwise in this tutorial.

 Each XML element is represented by a class which derives from ElementInterface.
+Elements are created and used by way of shared pointers.
+Each element comes with a set of using/typedef statements as well as a convenience function for making the shared pointers.

+Many elements contain other elements.
+When they do, these data members will also be shared pointers.
+Get/set functions will allow access to the data members by accepting and returning shared pointers.
+If you attempt to set a data member to a nullptr, the setter function will silently do nothing.
+Thus we can be resonably assured our objects will never return nullptr.

+For example

+`
+std::shared_ptr<Foo> foo; /* nullptr! */
+bar->setFoo( foo ); /* no-op because you passed a nullptr */
+`

 'test'
 `test`